pybricks/pybricks.github.io/about/new-pybricks-blocks.md

 ---
-title: "Endless creativity and fun with smart LEGO® bricks using Pybricks"
+title: "Get creative with your smart LEGO® bricks using Pybricks"
 ---

 ![](/assets/images/blocks/pybricks-blocks-2.png)